babashka/cli/README.md

 ```

 If you need more flexibility, you can also use `opts->table`, which turns a spec into a vector of vectors, representing rows of a table.
-You can then use`format-table` to produce a table as returned by `format-opts`.
+You can then use `format-table` to produce a table as returned by `format-opts`.
-For example to add a header row with labels for each column, you could do something like:
+For example, to add a header row with labels for each column, you could do something like:

 ``` clojure
 (cli/format-table